elai950/elai950/README.md

 Skills: Swift / JAVA / JS / Kotlin / HTML / CSS

-- 🔭 I’m currently working as a self-employed developer
+- 🔭 I’m currently working as a iOS Mobile Developer in a Startup company
 - 🌱 I’m currently learning Algorithms
 - ⚡ Fun fact: I'm a photographer and a guitar player